DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-quick-start.md

 1. Turn on the robot and wait until it boots.
 2. Plug in Ethernet adapter (included in set) to USB port in the rear panel
 3. Plug in one end of the Ethernet cable into your computer and other one to the adapter
-4. Connect with ROSbot via ssh, type in your terminal application: `ssh husarion@192.168.0.1` and passowrd `husarion`
+4. Connect with ROSbot via ssh, type in your terminal application: `ssh husarion@192.168.0.1` and password `husarion`
 5. Connect to a Wi-Fi network

    - in the terminal type `ifconfig wlan0` and press Enter